gohugoio/hugo/content/getting-started/configuration.md

 enableEmoji (false)
 : Enable Emoji emoticons support for page content; see emoji-cheat-sheet.com.

+enableGitInfo (false)
+: If the Hugo site is versioned by Git, you will then get a `.GitInfo` object per page, and `Lastmod` will get updated by the last commit date for content.

 enableMissingTranslationPlaceholders (false)
 : Show a placeholder instead of the default value or an empty string if a translation is missing

+enableRobotsTXT (false)
+: When enabled, Hugo will generate a `robots.txt` file.

 footnoteAnchorPrefix ("")
 : A prefix for your footnote anchors.